 The idea about the concept of a surface of revolution is as 'something that rotates'.
 However there is a characterization of this class of surfaces in terms of the tangent planes.
 It is not difficult to see that in a surface of revolution the normal lines through any point meets the rotation axis.
 Now, and it is here the surprise, this property characterizes a surface of revolution.
 Thus the result is the following.

 Theorem.
-If all normal lines in a surface meet a given straight-line $L$, then the surface is included in a surface of revolution and $L$ is the rotation axis.
+If all normal lines in a surface meet a given straight-line L, then the surface is included in a surface of revolution and L is the rotation axis.

-The proof consists into prove that the intersection of any orthogonal plane to $L$ with the surface $S$ is a circle centered at $L$.
-Then it suffices to finish the result: the surface is formed by the union of (arcs of) circles centered at $L$ and this is just the definition of a surface of revolution.
-Denote by $N$ the unit normal vector to $S$.
+The proof consists into prove that the intersection of any orthogonal plane to L with the surface S is a circle centered at L. Then it suffices to finish the result: the surface is formed by the union of (arcs of) circles centered at L and this is just the definition of a surface of revolution.
+Denote by N the unit normal vector to S.

 First step.
-Let $P$ be a orthogonal plane to $L$ that meets $S$.
-In particular, for any $p\in S\cap P$, $P\not= T_pS$: on the contrary, the normal line is parallel to $L$ so it does not meet $L$.
-Thus $S$ and $P$ meet transversally and $S\cap P$ can parametrized as a regular curve, namely, $\alpha=\alpha(s)$.
+Let P be a orthogonal plane to L that meets S. In particular, for any p∈S∩P, P≠TpS: on the contrary, the normal line is parallel to L so it does not meet L. Thus S and P meet transversally and S∩P can parametrized as a regular curve, namely, α=α(s).

 Second step.
-The normal line of $\alpha$, as curve of ${\mathbb R}^3$, meets $L$.
-First, recall that the normal line is included in $P$.
-Furthermore, the normal vector $n(s)$ of $\alpha$ at $s$ is orthogonal to $\alpha'(s)$, which lies in $P$.
-But the orthogonal projection $\pi(N(\alpha(s)))$ of $N(\alpha(s))$ on $P$ is also a vector orthogonal to $\alpha'(s)$.
-Thus $n(s)$ and $N(\alpha(s))$ are collinear.
-Since the normal line through $\alpha(s)$ meets $L$, the same occurs for the line through $\alpha(s)$ and with direction $\pi(N(\alpha(s)))$.
+The normal line of α, as curve of R3, meets L. First, recall that the normal line is included in P. Furthermore, the normal vector n(s) of α at s is orthogonal to α′(s), which lies in P. But the orthogonal projection π(N(α(s))) of N(α(s)) on P is also a vector orthogonal to α′(s).
+Thus n(s) and N(α(s)) are collinear.
+Since the normal line through α(s) meets L, the same occurs for the line through α(s) and with direction π(N(α(s))).

 Third step.
-The only planar curve whose normal lines meet at one point $p_0$ is a circle centered at $p_0$.
-Indeed, for each $s\in I$, there exists $\lambda(s)$ such that $p_0=\alpha(s)+\lambda n(s)$, where we are assuming that $\alpha$ is parametrized by the length-arc.
-If we differentiate with respect to $s$ and using the Frenet equations, we obtain, $$0=\alpha'(s)+\lambda'(s)n(s)-\lambda(s)\kappa(s)\alpha'(s).$$ This proves that $\lambda'=0$ on $I$, that is, $\lambda$ is a non-zero constant and $1-\lambda(s)\kappa(s)=0$, so $\kappa(s)=1/\lambda$, that is, $\alpha$ is included in a circle.
+The only planar curve whose normal lines meet at one point p0 is a circle centered at p0.
+Indeed, for each s∈I, there exists λ(s) such that p0=α(s)+λn(s), where we are assuming that α is parametrized by the length-arc.
+If we differentiate with respect to s and using the Frenet equations, we obtain, 0=α′(s)+λ′(s)n(s)−λ(s)κ(s)α′(s).

 No comments: